NSLS-II-BMM/BeamlineManual/xafs.rst

 The BMM step scan plan starts by editing an `INI file
 <https://en.wikipedia.org/wiki/INI_file>`_.
 This is a simple
-keyword/value system where the keyword is separated from the value by an equals sign and a line contains a single keyword/value pair.
+keyword/value system where the keyword is separated from the value by an equals sign and each line contains a single keyword/value pair.

 This file captures the set of metadata that the user supplies to specify the details of the step scan, the basic configuration of the